IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 States reports must include "sufficient data and statistics"[^172] to allow treaty bodies to asses progress in men's equal enjoyment of their rights.
 That is, State's reports must include sex-disaggregated data when ever it is available or explanations for why it is not.

+> Disaggregated statistics, provided within specific time frames, are necessary to measure the progressive realization of economic, social and cultural rights by men and women[^171]

 States are required to report on discrimination against men, both formal and substantive.
 The *Human Rights Committee* asks States to include discrimination against men in their reports.
 The Committee wants to know about laws, polices and practices to protect against discrimination, as well as any discrimination against men *in fact*.
 Discrimination against men by public authorities, the community, or by private persons or bodies should be included in reports.[^108]